 If you compare income protection policies you’ll find a number of options.
 These generally include:

 It’s important to note the difference between the type of income protection fund described above and an ‘industry’ or ‘salary continuation’ fund that you may have been offered through your employer superannuation.
 While the income protection described here offers thorough cover, ‘salary continuation’ plans can be very basic.
-Even if you believe you are covered by a salary continuation plan it’s worth speaking to an iSelect advisor about your options.

 It’s common to confuse income protection and mortgage protection insurance but they are actually quite different.
 Mortgage protection insurance is a benefit that exclusively covers mortgage repayments.
 It cannot be used for groceries, bills or expenses.